-We collect some information that can be used to identify you as an individual (“Personally Identifiable Information”) only when you provide such information directly to us in connection with the Service.
-We ask for Personally Identifiable Information such as your name and e-mail address when you register for an account with the Site, or if you correspond with us for information or support.
+We collect some information that can be used to identify you as an individual (“Personal Information”) only when you provide such information directly to us in connection with the Service.
+We ask for Personal Information such as your name and e-mail address when you register for an account with the Site, or if you correspond with us for information or support.
 We may also retain any messages you send to our through the Service, and may collect content and information you provide by posting to the Service (“User Content” ).
-We may receive Personally Identifiable Information about you from third parties, including, for example, information about your transactions, purchase history, or relationships with various product and service providers, and your use of certain applications.
-For example, if you access our website or Service through a third-party connection or log-in, for example, through Facebook Connect, by “following,” “liking,” linking your account to the Site, etc., that third party may pass certain information about your use of its service to us.
-This information could include, but is not limited to, the user ID associated with your account, any information you have permitted the third party to share with us, and any information you have made public in connection with that service.
+We use this information to find malicious traffic which we provide to security companies to help them improve internet security efforts.
 You should always review, and if necessary, adjust your privacy settings on third-party websites and services before linking or connecting them to betterbounces.net or threatwave.com website or Service.

-We also collect and use information about your interactions with the Service in a manner and format that does not identify you as an individual (“Non-Personally Identifiable Information”).
+We also collect and use information about your interactions with the Service in a manner and format that does not identify you as an individual (“Non-Personal Information”).

 From time to time, we may collect general, non-personally identifiable, statistical information about the use of the Sites and the Services, such as how many visitors visit a specific page on the Sites, how long they stay on that page, and which hyperlinks, if any, they “click” on.
 We collect this information through the use of technologies such as “cookies” and “IP addresses”, which are discussed in greater detail below.
 We may group this information into aggregate visitor data to describe the use of the Sites and Service to our existing or potential business partners or other third parties (such as Google Analytics), or in response to a government request.
 However, we use industry best efforts to pseudonymize the data to prevent personally identifying you, other list members, or any other visitors to the Sites.